jcu-eresearch/matrix-helpers/development.md

   details on how globals are constructed and see `_getKeywordReplacement` in `core/include/asset.inc:4173` for the code that builds local keywords.

+* Learn how Keyword Modifiers really work by examining the source code.
+  You'll find this inside `fudge/general/text.inc` inside `function apply_keyword_modifier(…)` and look for a modifier such as `"xpathe"` to see what the switch statement looks like.

 ## Security

 * To avoid further XSS vulnerabilities, any keywords should utilise the